U.S. services sector, factory data point to solid economic growth

 U.S. stocks held losses after the unexpectedly better ISM and factory orders data, while the U.S. dollar extended gains against a basket of currencies.
 Yields on U.S. 10-year and 30-year Treasuries touched session highs after the data.

 Manufacturing is expanding strongly, helping to keep the economy on solid ground.
-A survey last Friday showed new orders at the nation's factories surged in July.
+A survey last Friday showing new orders at the nation's factories surged in July.

 Automobile production is also accelerating.
 But businesses amassed huge piles of stocks in the second quarter, which they will probably need to work through before placing more orders.